getditto/demoapp-pos-kds/README.md

 are in process of being prepared, and `processed` - meaning prepared and ready for delivery.

 This app is designed to work on iPhone and iPad devices in both Portrait and Landscape orientation modes.
 It may be optimal to use iPhones as order entry devices in the POS tab in Landscape orientation, and iPad for KDS view, also in Landscape mode.

+For support, please contact Ditto Support (<support@ditto.live>).

 ## Default Demo Locations or User-defined Location